patricsteiner/patricsteiner.github.io/_pages/randomfacts.md

 permalink: /randomfacts/
 ---

+### Random fact #7: Weaknesses can be turned into strengths - 19.11.2020
+I actually learned this one around 10 years ago from my parkour trainer.
+Just because I have a certain weakness, does not mean this cannot be changed.
+I just need to make a conscious decision and with enough determination, it can be turned into a strength.
+I already proved this to myself many times over the last years.
+Today, two days after injuring my already-weak knee, I once again decide to turn a weakness into a strength.
+It will take time, it will take a lot of effort, but I will not stop working on the injury until my injured knee is at least as strong as the other one, and I can jump higher than ever 😁

+### Random fact #6: Common keyboard layouts are terrible for desktop computers - 10.10.2020
+The QWERTY/QWERTZ keyboard layout was designed for typewriters.
+The keys are arranged in such a way that letters which are often used together, are far away from each other, so they cannot be pressed quickly enough and cause jamming of keys.
+But modern keyboards don't jam!
+Other layouts, such as DVORAK, Colemak and workman, address this issue and _drastically_ reduce the movement of fingers and thus increase typing speed and decrease chance of injury.
+Might be a good idea to switch at some point...

 ### Random fact #5: Binary search for git commits - 03.09.2020
 When trying to find a commit that broke a piece of code, `git bisect start` can be used to initiate a binary search for the commit.
 Type `git bisect bad`, meaning current revision is broken, and then `git bisect good HASH_OF_A_WORKING_REVISION`.
 A revision in the middle of good and bad will then be checked out.
 Test if it works and type either `git bisect good` or `git bisect bad`.
 Repeat the process until you find the commit that broke the code.
 Then end with `git bisect reset` to return to the HEAD 🙌.